 Choosing Between Flexibility and Control

-Simple Setup: Getting started with a SaaS solution like cloud help desk or a file sharing application can be as simple as filling out an online form and clicking submit, depending on the service.
-Compare that to procuring hardware, project managing and installing, and maintaining a traditional on premise alternative.
+- Simple Setup: Getting started with a SaaS solution like cloud help desk or a filesharing application can be as simple as filling out an online form and clicking submit, depending on the service.
+Compare that to procuring hardware, project managing and installing, and maintaining a traditional on-premises alternative.

-In-house servers require space in office for a rack or server room, or closet, in addition to dedicated IT support.
+- In-house servers require space in an office for a rack or server room, or closet, in addition to dedicated IT support.